mautamu/leftwm_wiki/Config.md

 # Modkey
-The modkey is the most import setting.
+The modkey is the most important setting.
 It is used by many other settings and controls how key bindings work.
 For more info please read [this](https://stackoverflow.com/questions/19376338/xcb-keyboard-button-masks-meaning) post on x11 Mod keys

 Default: `modkey = "Mod4"`  (windows key)